anshulsamar/NNet/README.md

 Encoder Decoder RNN for unsupervised learning on video sequences.
+Debugging/work in progress.